conversationai/wikidetox/conversation_reconstruction/dataflow/README.md

 [here](slides/WikiConv\ --\ wikishowcase.pdf).

-This reconstruction tool aims to show the wikipedia conversations with its full history.
+This reconstruction tool aims to show the wikipedia conversations with its full history; namely also including not just new posts, but also modifications, deletions and reverts to them.
-Rather than showing a snapshot of the conversation as in
+For example, rather than showing a snapshot of the conversation as in

 ![Figure1](slides/original_conv.png)